Janice Long

 Between 2005 and 2021, Long was the Presenter of Moseley Folk and Arts Festival.

 At the end of her career, Long hosted four nights a week on BBC Radio Wales and Saturday afternoons on Greatest Hits Radio.

 Early life

 Janice Chegwin was born on 5 April 1955 in Liverpool, to Margaret (née Wells) and Colin Chegwin, who encouraged their three children to pursue an interest in stage performance.
 Her younger brother, Keith Chegwin (1957–2017), likewise had a career in radio and television.

 Her early employment included two years at Laker Airways as cabin crew, and also as a shop assistant, in telesales and as an insurance clerk.
-In July 1978, Long and ex-husband Trevor won the premiere of 3-2-1, a Yorkshire Television game show.
+In July 1978, Long and husband Trevor won the premiere of 3-2-1, a Yorkshire Television game show.

 Broadcasting

 Early career

 Long became a station assistant at BBC Radio Merseyside in Liverpool in 1979.

 Shortly afterwards she started presenting her own show Streetlife for the station on Sunday evenings, focusing on local bands in the thriving Liverpool music scene.
 Frankie Goes to Hollywood did their first radio session for her show.
 After interviewing Paul Gambaccini for her new afternoon show, the latter recommended her to BBC Radio 1.